-Rag rugs are both practical and beautiful.
-Take any of your old, worn textiles - even the ones that are too stained or shabby to be used for their original purposes - and turn them into wonderful works of art that add a fresh breath of style to your home.
-This collection of free rag rug crochet pattern includes a wide variety of designs that all make excellent use of old fabric strips.
+Knowing how to make a rag rug allows you to take any of your old, worn-out textiles and turn them into wonderful works of art that are as useful as they are beautiful.
+This collection of free rag rug crochet patterns includes a wide variety of designs that all make excellent use of old fabric strips.

 01 of 08

 Making Crochet Rag Rugs

 The first step to making rag rugs is turning your rags into "yarn" for crocheting.
 Cut your fabric into strips and either sew or knot those strips together into a longer strip used as "yarn."
 Crochet rag rugs are a popular way to recycle old material, but you can also purchase yarn to these rugs if you don't have anything you can use on hand.
 Roving, super bulky weight yarn, and t-shirt yarn are all options for making these rugs.

 02 of 08

 This is a small rectangular rag rug worked in easy double crochet with chain stitches.
 There is enough of a stitch pattern to keep the crocheting interesting, but it's an easy design overall.
 The rug is super colorful when made as designed with batik fabric, but you can use any color fabric you want to create a rug of your liking.